 Discover and name congregational characteristics that either promote or hinder innovative ability

 Refine our approach to successfully leading congregations through a practical theological innovation design process

 Through participation in the Innovation Laboratory, your congregation will be lead through a process of creating an approach to youth ministry that is organic and unique to your congregation and context.
 Along the way you’ll find that your congregational culture is enriched and enlivened, and you’ll gain experience leading a team of people through a transformative theological innovation process.
 You will have developed and tried a new model for youth ministry and will be equipped to keep thinking in new ways that will help you continue to innovate.

-We have been awarded a $1.1 million grant to create our Innovation Laboratory for the faith formation of young people.
+CYMT was awarded a $1.1 million grant in 2017 to create our Innovation Laboratory for the faith formation of young people.
 By bringing design thinking into conversation with practical theology, we hope to help youth ministers develop the ability to create and test new models for youth ministry that organically fit the context of their local congregations.

 In 2018 CYMT was awarded a $219,00 grant from the Texas Methodist Foundation for the Innovation Laboratory for Youth Ministry.
 This grant allows CYMT to create a second cohort of the Innovation Lab in Texas so that we can continue to discover new models of youth ministry.